msimms/LibIsolationForest/README.md

 ## C++ Example

 An example of how to use the C++ version of the library can be found in `main.cpp`.
 As the library matures, I'll add more test examples to this file.

+## Julia Example

+An example of how to use the Julia version of the library can be found in `test.jl`.
+As the library matures, I'll add more test examples to this file.

 ## Version History